Drifting by car, an adrenaline-pumping maneuver for true professionals

 • 125 cm³ TAG family.

-The weight (vehicle + driver) is also very important, which is linked to the driving age and the race category, as shown in the table below.
+Also very important is the weight (vehicle + driver), which is linked to the driving age and the racing category, as highlighted in the following table.

 Age (years) Category Minimum weight (Kg)